 These approaches will assist the young people to learn about themselves and why they are unique, develop a clearer sense of self, increase self confidence, be aware of thoughts/feelings that may trigger behaviors, learn to relax, meditate and improve concentration.

 Coaching is usually well received by adolescents.
 They enjoy learning more about themselves as unique and worthy individuals.
-For parents who want their adolescents to get some out of home and school support and learning, Coaching is an option without the stigma associated with seeing a counselor or therapist.
+For parents who want their adolescents to get some out of home and school support and learning, Coaching is an option without the stigma associated with seeing a counsellor or psychologist.

 Jakob has worked with adolescents in both a one on one and group environment.
 He adheres to the ethics of the International Coaching Federation (ICF) and holds a current working with children check.